CruGlobal/copy-cas-attribute-to-header/README.md

 # What?

-A small simple servlet filter that copies the request's "remote user" value to a configurable header.
+A small simple servlet filter that copies attributes from the request's principal to configurable set of headers.

 # Why?

-Some tools (like Siebel) demand a header be populated with the user's username, when integrating with an external authentication mechanism.
+Some tools demand one or more headers be populated with certain user attributes when integrating with an external authentication mechanism, like CAS.
+The CAS client provides an AttributePrincipal that can be used to look up various user attributes, but these are not stored in headers by default.
+This filter makes (some of) those attributes available as headers.

 # How?